UFC 226 Fight Card: PPV Schedule, Odds and Predictions for Miocic vs. Cormier

 Can Stipe Miocic Negate Daniel Cormier's Wrestling?

-Throughout his heavyweight career Stipe Miocic has put away plenty of elite strikers and heavy hitters.
-Alistair Overeem, Junior dos Santos and Andrei Arlovski have found out that it's actually quite difficult to beat the boxing of the champion.
+Throughout his heavyweight career, Stipe Miocic has put away elite strikers and heavy hitters.
+Alistair Overeem, Junior dos Santos and Andrei Arlovski have found out the champion's boxing difficult to beat.

 The one area he hasn't really been challenged in is wrestling.